dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 As with other frameworks, it provides a set of components that change look depending on the OS they are built for.

 ::: warning Keep in mind
-* Very young and small community still
+* Young and small community still
 :::

 <useful-links>